Constitution & Bylaws

 Intellectual Property

-The ySF Dashboard website, including its source code, visual design, layout, original team logos and branding, constitution text, and all other original creative content, is © 2025–2026 Gabriel Shatunovsky, Daniel Ogden & Dylan Ferrante.
+The ySF website and iOS app, including all source code, visual design, layout, original team logos and branding, constitution text, the ySFPR Power Rankings methodology, and all other original creative content, are © 2025–2026 Gabriel Shatunovsky, Daniel Ogden & Dylan Ferrante.
 All rights reserved.
-No part of this website may be reproduced, distributed, or transmitted in any form without prior written permission from the copyright holders, except for brief quotations for personal, non-commercial use.
+No part of the Service may be reproduced, distributed, or transmitted in any form without prior written permission from the copyright holders, except for brief quotations for personal, non-commercial use.

 Third-Party Trademarks & Player Information

-This website is a privately operated fantasy sports league dashboard and is not affiliated with, endorsed by, or in any way officially connected to the National Football League (NFL), National Basketball Association (NBA), National Hockey League (NHL), Major League Baseball (MLB), Fantrax, or any of their respective teams, franchises, players, or affiliates.
+The Service is a privately operated fantasy sports league dashboard for twelve registered league members and is not affiliated with, endorsed by, sponsored by, or in any way officially connected to the National Football League (NFL), National Basketball Association (NBA), National Hockey League (NHL), Major League Baseball (MLB), Fantrax, Apple Inc., Google LLC, or any of their respective teams, franchises, players, or affiliates.

-All professional sports league names, team names, player names, statistics, and related marks are the property of their respective owners.
-Their use on this site is solely for informational and identificatory purposes within the context of a private fantasy sports league and constitutes nominative fair use.
-No commercial use of such names or marks is intended or implied.
+All professional sports league names, team names, team logos, player names, player images, statistics, and related marks are the property of their respective owners.
+Their use within the Service is limited to identifying real-world athletes drafted within this private fantasy league and displaying publicly available factual statistics about those athletes.
+This use constitutes nominative fair use under United States trademark law.
+No commercial use of any third-party marks is intended or implied.
+No merchandise is sold and no advertising is served.

 Data & Statistics

-Player statistics, standings, and related data displayed on this site are sourced from the Fantrax fantasy sports platform through its publicly available API.
+Player statistics, standings, matchup scores, and transaction data displayed in the Service are sourced from the Fantrax fantasy sports platform through its publicly available API.
 These statistics reflect publicly available factual information.
-This site does not claim ownership over any such data.
+The Service operators do not claim ownership over any such data.

 Limitation of Liability

-This website is provided “as is” without warranty of any kind, express or implied.
-The site operators shall not be liable for any errors, omissions, or inaccuracies in the content displayed, nor for any actions taken in reliance thereon.
+The Service is provided “as is” without warranty of any kind, express or implied.
+The Service operators shall not be liable for any errors, omissions, or inaccuracies in the content displayed, nor for any actions taken in reliance thereon.

 Contact

-For questions or concerns regarding this website or its content, please contact the ySF Commission.
+For questions or concerns regarding the Service, please contact the ySF Commission at commission@ysffantasy.com.